 This is the first in a series of beginner-level posts aimed at those who want to learn more about how IOTA works under the hood.
 We will loosely follow the whitepaper, but go a bit slower and add some pictures to clarify the basic concepts.
 In this part, we introduce the Tangle, explain what it is, and how we study it mathematically in the IOTA research team.

-To understand the tangle, we need to learn about what computer scientists call a directed graph.
+To understand the Tangle, we need to learn about what computer scientists call a directed graph.
 A directed graph is a collection of vertices (squares), which are connected to each other by edges (arrows).
 This is an example of a directed graph:

-To show you what the tangle looks like when everyone uses this random selection strategy (technically called “uniform random tip selection”), we’ve made a visual simulation of it.
-This simulation generates random tangles, with the very first transaction (called the genesis) on the left and the most recent transactions on the right.
+To show you what the Tangle looks like when everyone uses this random selection strategy (technically called “uniform random tip selection”), we’ve made a visual simulation of it.
+This simulation generates random Tangles, with the very first transaction (called the genesis) on the left and the most recent transactions on the right.
 The tips are marked with a gray square.
 When you put your mouse over a transaction, all the transactions approved by it are highlighted in red, and all those which approve it turn blue.

 That’s it for today!
-We invite you to play with the simulation, try out different configurations, and ask questions here or in our#tanglemath Discord channel.
+We invite you to play with the simulation, try out different configurations, and ask questions here or on our#tanglemath Discord channel.
 In the next article, we’ll explain what we mean by the transaction rate(λ), introduce more advanced concepts such as indirect approvers and hidden tips, and learn about a more sophisticated tip selection strategy: the unweighted random walk.

 Part 2: transaction rates, latency, and random walks

 Part 3: Cumulative weights and weighted random walks

 Part 5: Consensus, confirmation confidence, and the coordinator